- Shot Scope LM1: 5 Reasons It’s the Hottest Launch Monitor of 2026Posted 3 days ago

 Ping Fit for Stroke Putter Fitting Concept

 It is so important to select the right putter for your game, and knowing which one to choose can be very difficult.
-If you, like millions of other golfers prefer to use Ping equipment, then this blog may well help you in your selection.
+If you, like millions of other golfers, prefer to use Ping equipment, this blog may help you select.
 Ping putter stroke custom fit will help you get the most out of your putter.

-Ping, who is renown for custom built golf clubs, has developed the Fit for Stroke putter fitting concept that will help you to make an informed choice when selecting a putter.
-Having consistency on the greens is essential for shooting good scores and by simply matching the correct putter to your stroke type should help you achieve this.
+Ping, renowned for custom-built golf clubs, has developed the Fit for Stroke putter fitting concept that will help you make an informed choice when selecting a putter.
+Having consistency on the greens is essential for shooting good scores, and by simply matching the correct putter to your stroke type should help you achieve this.

-Ping offers a large range of putters and every model is either face-balanced for a straight stroke, mid-hang for a slight arc or toe-down for a strong arc.
+Ping offers a large range of putters; every model is face-balanced for a straight stroke, mid-hang for a slight arc, or toe-down for a strong arc.
 If you try a Ping putter you will see a colour sticker on the shaft identifying what stroke type that model would best suit.

 What does Ping Say?